-When we work with clients in our capacity as consultants, one of the things we often create is a communication plan.
-A communication plan addresses all the communications that an organization produces and lays out a comprehensive approach to providing stakeholders with information.
+When we work with clients in our capacity as consultants, one of the things we often create is a communications plan.
+A communications plan addresses all the communications that an organization produces and lays out a comprehensive approach to providing stakeholders with information.

 A well-crafted plan defines who should be given what information, by whom, when, and through which channels.
-Ideally (though not necessarily), it's crafted as part of a long-term strategic planning process, to ensure that communication targets dovetail with the organization's larger goals.
-So a communication plan serves to not only codify, but also streamline and improve the efficacy of an organization's communications processes.
+Ideally (though not necessarily), it's crafted as part of a long-term strategic planning process, to ensure that communications targets dovetail with the organization's larger goals.
+So a communications plan serves to not only codify, but also streamline and improve the efficacy of an organization's communications processes.

 It's a game changer.

-A good communication plan shows you where you are, where you want to be, and how to get there.
-For organizations where internal communications resources are stretched thin, or for those where communication processes are decentralized and difficult to coordinate, this sort of comprehensive picture is really, really invaluable.
+A good communications plan shows you where you are, where you want to be, and how to get there.
+For organizations where internal communications resources are stretched thin, or for those where communications processes are decentralized and difficult to coordinate, this sort of comprehensive picture is really, really invaluable.

-Look out for future posts detailing the various components of a communication plan, how they're developed, and how they can be used.
+Look out for future posts detailing the various components of a communications plan, how they're developed, and how they can be used.